jd-fj/taylulz/README.md

 # Hello!

-> Art calls for complete mastery of techniques, developed by reflection within the soul. --Bruce Lee

-## About Me

 My education in digital audio drew me into voice-recognition software and video production.
 I am currently enrolled at [Epicodus](https://www.epicodus.com/what-to-expect), developing my skills in JavaScript, React, C#, .NET, and much more.

 I love nature recording, film photography, and collaboration.